Ozark (TV series): Development

 Ozark is set at a modest waterfront resort at Lake of the Ozarks, inspired by the Alhonna Resort and Marina, where series creator Dubuque worked as a dock hand while attending college in Missouri during the 1980s.
 Jason Bateman was originally meant to be the sole director for the first season, but because the schedule did not enable him to have enough preparation time, he directed only the first two and last two episodes.

-To make Ozark as realistic and sensible as possible for depicting money laundering, the writers for the series brought in an FBI agent who works on financial crimes into the writers' room.
+To make Ozark as realistic and sensible as possible for depicting money laundering, the writers for the series brought an FBI agent who works on financial crimes into the writers' room.
 They also brought in a hedge-fund manager, for information about moving large sums of money.
 Beam Solutions, a financial-compliance software company, considered the series' accuracy to be "both plausible and very creative."